Nguyễn Văn Linh: Doi Moi Renovation

 From 1986 to 1991, during his term as General Secretary, Nguyễn Văn Linh made a decisive contribution to turning the situation around, paving the way for innovation.
 In order to overcome the inadequacies and backwardness of Vietnam's centralized, bureaucratic and subsidized mechanism, he introduced new ideas, new concepts, and new ways of doing things.
-He abolished what Southerners often called "blocking the river and banning the market", completely eliminating the power and abuse of a few corrupt state-owned or state-owned traders at that time.
+He abolished what Southerners often called "blocking the river and banning the market", eliminating the power and abuse of a few corrupt state-owned or state-owned traders at that time.
 Resolutely set an example against bureaucratic behavior, distancing from the people, and giving up special privileges.
 He abandoned the regime of high-ranking leaders flying domestically and going on business trips by Lada car without air conditioning (standard for Deputy Minister level); From the South to the North, take a plane with everyone; cutting down on security protection,...

 Foreign relations

 In the political sphere, Linh tried to improve relations with both the United States and China.
 In 1990, he and Đỗ Mười secretly visited China and met Chinese leader Jiang Zemin normalizing diplomatic relations between the two countries after over 10 years of tension, becoming the first Vietnamese leader to do so since the 1979 Sino-Vietnamese War.
 In 1989, he ordered the withdrawal of Vietnamese troops from Cambodia, where they had been sent to remove Pol Pot's Khmer Rouge regime.
 However, as far as domestic policy is concerned, Linh felt there was little need for change.
 "It is not objectively necessary to establish a political mechanism of pluralism and multiparty government," he stated, while always referring to Western-style democratic systems as "demagogic bourgeois democracies".
 He criticised the old communist policies, blaming them on corrupt leaders.
 Thus, Linh's policies were the constant target of criticism from the more conservative elements in the Communist Party.
 Linh stepped down as party leader in 1991 at the 7th National Congress, having announced his withdrawal a year before.
 His poor health was cited as the cause, as he had been hospitalised for what is suspected to have been a stroke in 1989, but political rivalries probably also played into his decision.
 He was succeeded by Đỗ Mười, a supporter of Linh's reforms.